 Generally, a business bad debt is one that comes from operating your trade or business.
-You can deduct business bad debts on your business income tax return.
+You can deduct business bad debts on Schedule C (Form 1040) or your applicable business income tax return.

-All other bad debts are nonbusiness bad debts and are deductible only as short-term capital losses on Form 8949, Sales and Other Dispositions of Capital Assets.
-For more information on nonbusiness bad debts, see Publication 550.
+All other bad debts are nonbusiness bad debts and are deductible only as short-term capital losses.
+For more information on nonbusiness bad debts, see Pub.
+550.

 - · Definition of business bad debt

 - When a debt becomes worthless

-- How to claim a business bad debt
+- · How to claim a business bad debt

 - Recovery of a bad debt

-- ☐ 525 Taxable and Nontaxable Income - ☐ 536 Net Operating Losses (NOLs) for Individuals, Estates, and Trusts - □ 544 Sales and Other Dispositions of Assets
+□ 525 Taxable and Nontaxable Income

+□ 536 Net Operating Losses (NOLs) for Individuals, Estates, and Trusts

+□ 544 Sales and Other Dispositions of Assets

-- ☐ 550 Investment Income and Expenses - □ 556 Examination of Returns, Appeal Rights, and Claims for Refund
+□ 550 Investment Income and Expenses

+□ 556 Examination of Returns, Appeal Rights, and Claims for Refund